We aren’t the only beings making music. We merely put it to print and invent instruments to make up for our imperfections of tone creation.

 The universe makes its own music, has its own spirit.
 It entertains itself naturally by means of its own cosmic voices.
 Back home, rushing streams and pounding waterfalls provide a foundation accompanied by wind and wildlife.
 The forces of nature tell us and the Earth when something is about to happen, a prelude to its upcoming performance.

 In a far away place crashing waves of the sea tumble over one another in steady rhythm with a full moon above and the sands below creating a melancholy song of seduction against its shores.
 Steady yet gentle breezes join as embellishments which wail into the darkness.
 She answers again and again drawing back in repetition as many compositions do.
 Its just one of the many songs of the Earth in which we are blessed to treasure our short time here.
 Look around.
 Can you find any naturally occurring musical rhythms or harmonies?
-I bet you won’t have to look very far.
-Naturally occurring music is a fascination of life.
+You won’t have to look very far.
+In the Rocky Mountains they say that music even helps trees grow. 😀 Naturally occurring music is a fascination of life.
 Listen for it.

 There is definitely something supernatural in this world and music certainly has its effect.
 “For every action there must be an equal and opposite reaction.”
 Newton’s Law of Motion was never more true in response to the voice of music.
 It all comes back and it has to mean something.
 I myself have heard the mockingbird performing the exact sequence of my automobile alarm.
 So who’s the real copycat?
 Easy one for me.